simsim314/Spirtuality/Mathematics of the mind.md

+## Mathematics of the mind

 Our brain has the capacity to feel, understand and predict possible futures and states of other people around us.
 This means that our brain has natural capacity to simulate other people, and understand what happens in their mind.
 We do it not only by building complex models but also by placing ourselves in their place.
 This means that we try to learn from single example - which is our consciousness, about the others and we’re doing it quite well.
 Obviously some people understand others better, and some worse, but we all doing it to some extent.
 The ability to place ourselves in different possible realities, and answer to the question “how does it feels” - is the basic quality of using consciousness.

-### Definition: Intuitive theory of mind (ITOM) is the capacity to answer the question “how does it feels”, for many different scenarios.
+__Definition:__ Intuitive theory of mind (ITOM) is the capacity to answer the question “how does it feels”, for many different scenarios.

-### Definition: ITOM score, is the average quality of the answer over all questions of the sort “how does it feels”.
+__Definition:__ ITOM score, is the average quality of the answer over all questions of the sort “how does it feels”.
 We obviously can’t measure it exactly but only approximately.

-### Definition: Mind exploration is the practice that improves ITOM score by various means.
+__Definition:__ Mind exploration is the practice that improves ITOM score by various means.

 To be more practical, we can say that many people can write questions that based on a story of their lives, ask people to answer different question about them (making it american exam).
 Some people will on average score higher than others, those people have obviously better ITOM score.
 The claim in this book, is that it’s possible to work on this score, that the score is important, and that there is a language and exercises that help to think and simulate other people (including ourselves).